All Tools Blog Contact

 Tips and Best Practices

-• If your BMI falls outside the "normal" range, consult with a healthcare professional before making significant lifestyle changes.
+• If your BMI indicates you're underweight, overweight, or obese, consult with a healthcare professional before making significant lifestyle changes.